department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

      ![Launch Project](/img/devSetupImage/launch-virtual-app-android.png)

-12. Verify Android Studios installs and opens the VAMobile app on the device.
+12. Verify Android Studio installs and opens the VAMobile app on the device.

 ## iOS Setup